 - Click Complete to create and add the data source to the editor.

-With the new feature layer source added to the editor, you will now connect it to the other nodes.
+With the new feature layer source added to the editor, connect it to the other nodes.

 - Drag and drop the USCG_Districts source below the ship_positions_simulation feed and connect it to the Join Features tool.